szczyglis-dev/py-gpt/README.md

 - `Zoom`: Adjusts the zoom in chat window (web render view). `WebEngine / Chromium` render mode only.

+- `Style (chat)`: Chat style (Blocks, or ChatGPT-like, or ChatGPT-like Wide. `WebEngine / Chromium` render mode only.

 - `Code syntax highlight`: Syntax highlight theme in code blocks. `WebEngine / Chromium` render mode only.

 - `Font Size (chat window)`: Adjusts the font size in the chat window (plain-text) and notepads.